<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=448100748896598&amp;ev=PageView&amp;noscript=1">

 Programmable drivers offer an answer to this challenge by covering a wide range of fixtures with a single, configurable driver.
 In some cases, a programmable driver needs to be configured by the manufacturer or using proprietary programming tools.
 Ledvance has made this easier and more convenient by offering tapTronic drivers that are wirelessly field programmable by anyone with the iOS or Android app.

-One note on programmable drivers is the importance of noting how it’s programmed for your fixture when you install it.
+One note on programmable drivers is the importance of recording how it’s programmed for your fixture when you install it.
 A label or even a Sharpie noting the settings used in programming will make your life much easier if you have to replace the driver again down the road.

 Finding a replacement LED driver